ParkerdeWaal/fABMACS/readme.md

 # To Build:
 1. Go to your fABMACS directory. (you've already downloaded, unpacked, etc...)

+2. Prepare your "list" file.
+This file holds the atom number of each atom used in the CV.
+This release uses RMSD for CV, so no atom is expected to appear twice.
+The "list" file used for simulations that were published is found in the fABMACS dir and is named "benzoisoxazoloazepinelists".
+To re-run published simulations, copy this file to the name "list".

-2. For Alanine dipeptide ```./PATCHscript.sh alanine``` For custom simulations: Run ./PATCHscript.sh BMAX NPARTS NCV1 NCV2 CVMAX CVREST
+3. For Alanine dipeptide ```./PATCHscript.sh alanine``` For custom simulations: Run ./PATCHscript.sh BMAX NPARTS NCV1 NCV2 CVMAX CVREST

  - BMAX is the number of bins that will span the CV space
  - NPARTS is the total number of atoms in the collective variables